Scott Cochran: Georgia

 In 2020 Scott joined Kirby Smart’s Georgia coaching staff as the team's special teams coordinator.
-Cochran was part of the Georgia staff that won the National Championship in the 2021 season over Alabama.
-He won his second title with Georgia when they defeated TCU in the National Championship.
+Cochran was part of the Georgia staff that won the 2022 National Championship over Alabama.
+He won his second title with Georgia when they defeated TCU in the 2023 National Championship.

-Personal life

-Scott and his wife Cissy Schepens have three children.
+On February 14, 2024, Scott resigned from the Georgia coaching staff and was replaced with Kirk Benedict.

+West Alabama

+On February 3, 2025, Cochran was announced as the new head football coach at West Alabama.
+West Alabama started his first season off 5-0 before falling to a West Florida team that moved to 7-0 with their victory.

+Book

+On August 19, 2025, Hachette’s Center Street imprint published Cochran’s sports memoir and leadership book, Skull Session: Mastering the Mental Game in Sports, Work, and Life.